GoogleSQL data definition language

 DROP ROLE drops a database role.
 You can drop only one role with this statement.

 You can't drop a database role if it has any privileges granted to it.
 All privileges granted to a database role must be revoked before the role can be dropped.
-You can drop a database role whether or not it's granted to IAM principals.
+You can drop a database role whether or not access to it is granted to IAM principals.

 Dropping a role automatically revokes its membership in other roles and revokes the membership of its members.